Shanghai Foreign Language School

 During the first year, I served as a tutor at the Robinson Learning Center near campus, where I taught the children English and math.
 I enjoyed my time with those lovely kids.

-In the summer after my freshman year, I studied abroad in London for six weeks, taking philosophy and history courses.
-Over the past two summers, I interned in KPMG China and PwC China.
-Through my internship, I was able to develop my skills to analyze data, turn numerous numbers into concise summaries, and provide professional advice while cultivating a multifaceted approach to business analytics and consulting.
+Over the past summers, I interned in KPMG China and PwC China.
+Additionally, during the second semester in my junior year, I attended the Silicon Valley Program and interned at Briclier, a technology startup, as a part-time data analyst.
+Through my internships, I developed my skills in analyzing data, turning numerous numbers into concise summaries, and providing professional advice while cultivating a multifaceted approach to business analytics and consulting.

 I look forward to continuing my academic and professional endeavors at Notre Dame and hope to gain more valuable experiences in various activities.

 I am Manning Wu and I am a senior from Shenzhen, China.
 I currently live at Flaherty Hall and I am double majoring in Finance and ACMS.

 During the summer before college, I participated in the Rome Global Gateway Seminar, where I went on site visits, attended lectures and seminar discussions on 17th-century English aristocrats in Rome, and studied the influence of the Grand Tour.
 I also participated in the Outward Bound Program in MN, enjoying the incredibly peaceful scenery and built a genuine little community within our group.